yuvalmGS/gigaspaces-wiki-jekyll/xap97/local-cache.markdown

 weight: 100
 ---

+{% summary page %}{% endsummary %}

+{%comment%}
  {% summary page %}A local cache allows the client application to cache recently used data at the client memory address and have it updated automatically by the space when that data changes.{% endsummary %}

 # Summary
+{%endcomment%}

-A **Local Cache** is a [client side cache](./client-side-caching.html) that maintains a subset of the master space's data based on the client application's recent activity.
+A **Local Cache** is a Client Side Cache that maintains a subset of the master space's data based on the client application's recent activity.
 The local cache is created empty, and whenever the client application executes a query the local cache first tries to fulfill it from the cache, otherwise it executes it on the master space and caches the result locally for future queries.

 {% indent %}
 ![local_cache.jpg](/attachment_files/local_cache.jpg)